Nuitka/Nuitka/Developer_Manual.rst

 - Only enough to trace "ctypes" information through the code

   We won't cover everything immediately.
-We should consider to re-factor existing optimizations into such that happen during the pass with value information.
+We need to consider re-factoring existing optimizations into such that happen during the pass with value information.
 The builtins have already been mentioned as a worth-while target.
+It would also validate the new design.
+But it should not block to reach the ability to implement "ctypes".

 - Aim only for limited examples.
-For ctypes that means to compile time evaluate:
+For "ctypes" that means to compile time evaluate:

   .. code-block:: python